 - Those receiving care – patients, their families, their carers

-- Those commissioning or providing stroke services
+- Those commissioning, providing or sanctioning stroke services

 - Anyone seeking to improve the care of people with stroke.